AsirShahid/Automate-the-Boring-Stuff/Section 8: More About Strings/Section 8.md

     time = "6 pm"
     food = "turnips"

     print("Hello " + name + ", you are invited to a party at " + place + " at " + time + ".
-Plaese bring " + food + ".")
+Please bring " + food + ".")

     print("Hello %s, you are invited to a party at %s at %s.
 Please bring %s." % (name, place, time, food))

     Hello Alice, you are invited to a party at Main Street at 6 pm.
-Plaese bring turnips.
+Please bring turnips.
     Hello Alice, you are invited to a party at Main Street at 6 pm.
 Please bring turnips.